sabhiram/imagenie/README.md

 1. `black`, `white` and `transparent` - are valid values.
 2. Any hex value in the form of "#FFFFFF" (white)
 3. Any hex value in the form of "#F00" (red)

+You can additionally specify the rotation that needs to be applied to a given overlay.
+All rotations will be applied before the offsetting of x and y, and the rotations will be counter-clockwise.
+Valid values include any number from 0-360.
+The default rotation will be 0 degrees.

 ## Sample Usage